Introduction

 the war years

-This section is mostly as recorded from Minutes from our esteemed President Mr. Mike O’Connor who sadly passed away in 2015.
-As mentioned earlier a special dispensation was given to members who were away on active service during The War.
-In 1916 one of our members Lieutenant W Tempany was wounded during the fateful Delvile Wood campaign.
+This section is largely based on records from the minutes of our esteemed President, Mr Mike O’Connor, who sadly passed away in 2015.
+As mentioned earlier, a special dispensation was granted to members who were away on active service during the war.

 entering with a bang